What opportunity? Nordic equality fails to infiltrate corporate club

 Anita Krohn Traaseth, former head of Hewlett-Packard Norway, agrees.

-"What you need to do is to build the talent pool within an organisation," said Traaseth - who is also the author of a best-selling business memoir called "Good Enough for the Bastards".
+"What you need to do is to build the talent pool within an organization," said Traaseth - who is also the author of a best-selling business memoir called "Good Enough for the Bastards".

 (Additional reporting by Johan Sennero and Helena Soderpalm in Stockholm; Editing by Sophie Walker)